narayananr/staser/README.md

 # staseR
-staser: Statistical Tests for Allele Specific expression in R
+staseR: Statistical Tests for Allele Specific expression in R

 Just a stub now, but coming soon.